Mitsubishi Eclipse Cross: Facelift

 The facelifted Eclipse Cross was revealed in October 2020.
 It went on sale in February 2021 for the 2022 model year in North America.
 The LE trim was added, positioned between ES and SE trims.

 Advertising

 Mitsubishi sponsored the special on ABC about the solar eclipse of August 21, 2017, including photographing the Eclipse Cross along with the eclipse.
 On that same day, the Eclipse Cross was also shown for the first time on television on Good Morning America.

 Safety

 It has ventilated front disc brakes and solid ones in the rear.

 Latin NCAP

-The Japan-made Eclipse Cross in its most basic Latin American configuration with 3 airbags received 4 stars for adult occupants and 3 stars for toddlers from Latin NCAP in 2019.
+The Japan-made Eclipse Cross in its most basic Latin American market configuration with 3 airbags received 4 stars for adult occupants and 3 stars for toddlers from Latin NCAP in 2019.

 Euro NCAP

-The Eclipse Cross in its standard European configuration received 5 stars from Euro NCAP in 2017.
+The Eclipse Cross in its standard European market configuration received 5 stars from Euro NCAP in 2017.